sflavelle/writing/Be Kind and Rewind (AHiT)/Chapters/05 - Second Life/01 - Mu Wakes.md

 Mu sighed, and looked down into her lap.
 "Seaside is a shell of what it once was.
 It's only gotten worse since the Mafia have taken over.
 And I can't really go anywhere else.
 That bird country won't accept non-bird migrants, Subcon is... well you know, and I may be pretty outspoken, but I don't have the lung capacity for the Alps."
 Glancing up to Hat Kid's face, she deeply sighed.
 "And even if I could go to those places, well ... as you said, I've made a lot of enemies now.
 So please... if this is a joke, just... just say so."

 Hat Kid shook her head.
 "Not a joke.
 But, take your time and figure out what you want to do.
-I have a bit of time while I'm looking for someone."
+I have a bit of time before I leave."

 Mu slowly nodded. "...Okay.
 You're alright, kid."

 The other simply smiled.

-"Actually, I do need to ask you about them..."
+There was a calm silence in the air as Mu settled back into the sheets and the Kid stoked the flames.
+Eventually her head turned Mu's way again and she asked, "Can I ask... do you know much about this mystery person supposedly running around?"

 Mustache Girl raised an eyebrow.
 "Who's this?"

 "Well, from what I heard you managed to summon someone.
-Nobody knows who they are, and they're still running around here in Maf-- ...*Seaside*."
+Nobody knows who they are, and they're still here in Maf-- ...*Seaside*."

 Mu let her lips curl up into a small smile at the Kid's usage of the town name.
 But was confused as to who she meant.
 "Summon?
 I didn't summon any--"